eclipse-dash/dash-licenses/README.md

 You can filter which dependencies are included and excluded from consideration by the Eclipse Dash License Tool.
 Inclusions override exclusions.

-Use `includeScope` to specify the scope of dependencies to include, as determined by Maven.
-If specified, it must be one of the following values:
+Use `includeScope` and `excludeScope` to specify the scope of dependencies to include or exclude:

-- runtime -- gives runtime and compile dependencies only.
+- `runtime` means runtime and compile dependencies only;
-- compile -- (default) gives compile, provided, and system dependencies only.
+- `compile` (default for `includeScope`) means compile, provided, and system dependencies only;
-- test -- gives all dependencies.
+- `test` means all dependencies;
-- provided -- gives provided dependencies only.
+- `provided` means provided dependencies only; and
-- system -- gives system dependencies only.
+- `system` means system dependencies only.

-If no scope is specified, then the default value of compile is used, including compile, provided, and system dependencies only.

-Use `excludeScope` to specify the scope to exclude.
-An empty string indicates no scopes (default).

 Use `includeTypes` and `excludeTypes` to specify, by comma-separated list, the types to include or exclude.